 - We need to protect and expand programs that help uninsured and low-income women access their full range of birth control options so they can choose the method that's right for them.
 This includes expanding awareness of and access to the most effective methods, long-acting reversible contraceptives (LARCs) such as IUDs and hormonal implants.
 In 2016 and 2017, anti-choice politicians in the General Assembly blocked a proposed pilot program to help underserved populations learn about and access LARC services.

 Title X, Plan First, and other Family Planning Programs Under Attack

 - Programs that provide family planning access for vulnerable Virginians, such as the federal Title X program and the state Plan First program, are underfunded and frequently under attack.
 Virginia politicians also continually attempt to ban specific health care facilities like Planned Parenthood from participating in these programs, which would off an important part of the family planning safety net for tens of thousands of Virginians.

 We need to ensure that all women have affordable, consistent access to the full range of birth control methods, so they can plan to have children if and when it is right for them.

 - Protect insurance coverage of contraception and pass a contraceptive equity law in Virginia, requiring that all employment-based insurance plans cover methods of birth control.
 Contraceptive equity laws guarantee that insurers provide comparable coverage for FDA-approved methods of contraception as prescription medications covered by that plan.

-- Protect contraception access at pharmacies – including over-the-counter emergency contraception – and ensure pharmacists cannot refuse to fill a woman’s birth control prescription.
+- Protect contraception access at pharmacies – including access to over-the-counter emergency contraception – and ensure pharmacists cannot refuse to fill a woman’s birth control prescription.

-- Support programs that help low-income and under-insured Virginians access contraception affordably at family-planning clinics.
+- Support Title X and state programs that help low-income and under-insured Virginians access contraception affordably at family-planning clinics.